 - Germans are Always Punctual

 Germans are punctual people.
 And it’s considered rude to show up late for an appointment or meeting.
-If you do happen to be running late, it’s best to call ahead and let the other person know.
+If you are running late, it’s best to call ahead and let the other person know.

 - German People are Friendly